 Dr Liam Campling

-I have a PhD in Development Studies from the School of Oriental and African Studies, University of London and a MA(Econ) in Political Development (Distinction) and a BA(Hons) in Politics and Modern History (First), both from the University of Manchester.
+I joined Queen Mary University of London in 2009.
+I am a Fellow of the Higher Education Authority (2016), have a PhD in Development Studies from SOAS, University of London, a MA(Econ) in Political Development (Distinction) and a BA(Hons) in Politics and Modern History (First), both from the University of Manchester.

 My teaching draws on the fields of economic geography, international political economy, development studies, and international business.
 I teach across all levels, from first year undergraduate to masters’ modules and PhD training.
 My teaching is particularly focused on linking (and finding tensions among) theory, policy and practice, including state regulation, the strategies of big business, and tracing processes of change in the world economy.
 This is closely linked to my research and policy work on multinational enterprises, international trade, the political economy of industrial development, and environmental change.

 I have had a good track record of student and peer feedback on my teaching and learning practices.
 I carefully align content with modes of assessment, and unfold and interrogate theory and concepts through country and sectoral case studies.
 My non-academic work with governments, international organisations, NGOs and trade unions feeds directly into my teaching practice in the form of examples and anecdotes which, I hope, bring to life some of the more abstract or faceless issues, institutions and processes that I explore with students.

 My research is often collaborative and can be divided into six distinct, but interconnected contributions.